radius-project/radius/docs/content/resources/connectors/databases/microsoft-sql/index.md

 {{< rad file="snippets/unmanaged.bicep" embed=true marker="//CONTAINER" >}}

-## Injected Values
+## Injected values

-Connections between components declare environment variables inside the consuming component as a convenience for service discovery.
+Connections between resources declare environment variables inside the consuming resource as a convenience for service discovery.
 See [connections]({{< ref "connections-model#injected-values" >}}) for details.

 In the following example, a `todoapp` service connects to a database `db`.
 The connection is defined as part of `todoapp` and is named `tododb`.